neo-project/docs/en-us/node/network-protocol.md

    |---|---|---|---|
    |?|Transaction|tx|transaction|

-   Sending a transaction to a node to respond getdata message.
+   Sending a transaction to a node to respond to getdata message.

    |Size|field|data type|description|
    |----|---------|--------- |----------------- |